jCodingStuff/CodeWithGuardrails/python.md

 ---

-## Returns (Functional Error Handling) - Optional

-The `returns` library brings functional programming patterns to Python, making error handling explicit, composable, and fully type-safe.
-While Python traditionally uses exceptions for error handling, `returns` offers Result types that make failure paths visible in function signatures and enforced by the type checker.
+## Error Handling with Dataclasses and Pattern Matching

+Python 3.10+ provides powerful built-in features for explicit error handling through dataclasses, union types, and pattern matching.
+These native features make error handling type-safe and composable without external dependencies.

-> **Why Returns?** Exceptions are invisible in function signatures and easy to forget.
-Result types make errors explicit, composable, and enforced by mypy.
-This leads to more robust code where error handling is verified at compile time.
-For teams that appreciate functional programming, this brings the elegance of languages like Rust and Haskell to Python.
+> **Why dataclasses and pattern matching?** Exceptions are invisible in function signatures and easy to forget.
+Using dataclasses with union types makes errors explicit and enforced by mypy.
+Pattern matching (Python 3.10+) provides elegant syntax for handling different cases.
+This leads to more robust code where error handling is verified by static type checking, using only native Python features.

-**Note**: This is an optional, advanced pattern best suited for teams that value functional programming or need extremely rigorous error handling.
-For traditional Python codebases, idiomatic exception handling is perfectly acceptable.

 ### The Problem with Exceptions